Jul 19, 2021

 Customized solutions using big data have significantly modified the healthcare industry by helping avoid illnesses, predict medical outcomes, downsize medical errors, and boost healthcare in all aspects: from quality to affordability.
 However, some structural challenges hinder healthcare facilities in applying big data into everyday operations.
 First of all, certain technical skills are required but not always available in healthcare facilities to manage a big data environment.

-Therefore, it is a serious challenge in the process of applying big data in the healthcare industry field.
+Therefore, it is a serious challenge in the process of applying big data in healthcare industry field.
 Another big challenge for using big data in the healthcare industry is data safety.
-Big data storages are attractive for hackers.
+Big data storage are attractive for hackers.
 It is a reason why most healthcare organizations protect sensitive personal data.
 All healthcare apps must meet the requirements for data security and be HIPAA compliant.
 Let’s think about several other common drawbacks for the mass applying of big data apps developed for healthcare workers:

-Customized big data solutions are capable of operating significant data quantities but have certain requirements.
+Customized big data solutions in healthcare are capable of operating significant data quantities but have certain requirements.
 Input data needs to be standardized, unified, free of duplicates or mistakes.
 Data are often taken from diverse sources and are differently formatted.
 It makes operating this sensitive personal medical data challenging.
 For successful integration and processing, data must be well organized and standardized.
 Working with not qualitative data might cause diagnostic errors or the wrong cure.

 The correctness of data input is challenging but mandatory, it belongs to the top priority area while used for developing the data management healthcare apps.
 Big data algorithms have to work with adequately organized data to avoid errors in the field and achieve the most impressive patient outcome.
 While gathering and sharing sensitive patients’ data, providers have to be in touch with each other and share only qualitative and properly organized data.
 Only standardized, unified, and tested data has to be implemented into the system.
 All prepared data has to be automatically checked and tested regularly.